ros2/ros2_documentation/source/Tutorials/Intermediate/Composition.rst

    $ ros2 run rclcpp_components component_container

-Open the second shell and verify that the container is running via ``ros2`` command line tools:
+Open the second shell and verify that the container is running via ``ros2`` command line tools.
+You should see a name of the component:

 .. code-block:: console